andry-tino/t-jesonmor/board-initial.md

 We are creating some variables that we will use later when building the board on the screen.

 - Variable `container` will host a reference to the HTML element containing the board.
-- Variables `panelw` and `panelb` will host a reference to the elements where lost horses for white and black will be moved to when eaten on the board.
 - Variable `houses` will host all the houses.
 This variable will actually be a _dictionary_,  we will later explain what it is.
 - Variable `horses` will contain an _array_ hosting all horses.
 An array is basically a list of objects.